isoaxe/cors-server/README.md

 ## Implementation

 The server can be implemented in one of three ways.
-Is is recommended to use Railway currently.
+Is is recommended to use Firebase.

 ### Heroku